heyxyz/hey/README.md

 This project is open-sourced under the **AGPL-3.0** license.
 For all the nitty-gritty details, check out the [LICENSE](./LICENSE) file.
 It's a real page-turner!

+## P.S

+We 💖 you to the moon and back!
+Your support is like a never-ending supply of coffee for our code.
+Thank you for making Hey the most awesome place in the universe!

 🌸